Yale-EEB723/syllabus/README.md

 Annotations can be made
 - With *ab initio* methods based on the understanding of what these structures look like or particular properties they have
+- Based on new evidence, like mRNA-seq
 - Based on comparison to a reference of similar sequences
   - Looking for known repetitive DNA elements
   - Blasting known protein coding genes

+Assessing annotations
+  - Sensitivity = (True positives) / ( True positives + False negatives )
+	  - BUSCO is a common tool for this
+	- Specificity = (True positives) / ( True positives + False positives )
+	- Accuracy = (Sensitivity + Specificity) / 2

 Repeats